Jessica Hamby: Season 3

 Jessica drains a trucker, killing him.
-She quickly regrets it and tries to heal him, but it doesn't work.
-Jessica is confronted by a vampire named Franklin Mott, who pulls the trucker's severed head from a paper bag.
-He tells Jessica he will help keep the corpse a secret in exchange for information on Bill.
+She quickly regrets it and tries to heal him, but it does not work at all.
+Jessica is confronted by a vampire, named Franklin Mott, who pulls the trucker's severed head from a paper bag.
+He tells Jessica that he will help keep the corpse a secret in exchange for information on Bill.
 Jessica is hired by Sam as a hostess at Merlotte's.
 While working, Jessica runs into Chip, an old classmate from Bible study.
-He is stunned to see her alive since her parents have been telling people she is dead.
+He is stunned to see her alive since her parents have been telling people that she is dead.
 Jessica glamours Chip and convinces him that he never saw her.
 After a fight with Arlene, Jessica glamours all her customers not to tip her.
-She later regrets it and glamours the last customer into giving Arlene a big tip- after Jessica successfully feeds on the woman, without harming her.
+She later regrets it and glamours the last customer into giving Arlene a big tip, after Jessica successfully feeds on the woman, without harming her.

 After Bill returns to Bon Temps, he releases her as her maker.
-Jessica not wanting to be alone however, declines to leave.
-The two reconcile and Bill trains Jessica to fight vampires and werewolves.
-Later that night, Jessica and Bill fight two werewolves in Sookie's house.
+But Jessica not wanting to be alone, declines to leave.
+The two reconcile and Bill trains Jessica to fight vampires, and werewolves.
+Later, that, night, Jessica and Bill fight two werewolves in Sookie's house.
 After one escapes outside, Jessica follows him.
-She's captured by Russell, who bites her in front of Bill.
+She is captured by Russell, who bites her in front of Bill.
 He convinces Russell to let her go.
 Jessica captured the werewolf and drank from him.
-Hoyt shows up at Merlotte's with his new girlfriend Summer, and the couple are seated by a visibly upset Jessica.
-Hoyt tells Jessica he still has feelings for her and doesn't like Summer.
-Jessica becomes emotional, and Tommy Mickens only sees the end of the conversation which adds to his hatred of Hoyt.
+Hoyt shows up at Merlotte's with his new girlfriend, Summer and the couple are seated by a visibly upset Jessica.
+Hoyt tells Jessica that he still has feelings for her and does not like Summer at all.
+Jessica becomes emotional and Tommy Mickens only sees the end of the conversation which adds to his hatred of Hoyt.
 Hoyt tells Jessica that he loves her before he leaves Merlottes.
-As he leaves, he is attacked by Tommy (who has shifted into his dog form).
+As he leaves, he is attacked by Tommy, who has shifted into his dog form.
 Jessica comes to the rescue, telling Hoyt she loves him too.
 Injured, Hoyt drinks from Jessica so his wounds will heal.

 After Russell's appearance on TBBN, humans burn a cross on Bill and Jessica's front lawn.
 Jessica wants to hunt them down, but Bill convinces her that now is not the time for revenge.
 Jessica and Hoyt get back together.
 They tell each other how badly they missed one another.
 When things start getting serious, Jessica tells him about killing the trucker.
-She explains she's not going to stop drinking human blood and Hoyt immediately offers his own neck.
+She explains that she is not going to stop drinking human blood and Hoyt immediately offers his own neck.
 Jessica goes right for it and Hoyt seems to like the experience.
 At the end of the season she is seen moving into a small house with Hoyt.
-The camera pans away to show a small voo-doo like doll on the floor.
-Maxine and Summer are also seen purchasing guns and wooden bullets at a nearby gun shop.
+The camera pans away to show a small voodoo-like doll on the floor.
+Maxine and Summer are also seen purchasing guns, and wooden bullets at a near by gun shop.